itsTimiL/InsulinPump/README.md

  # Insulin pump hardware architecture
  ![image](https://user-images.githubusercontent.com/124085275/215911205-bc0f688b-8913-4fc8-bfb0-39a962143486.png)

- [name of part] will have control over the system as a whole.
+ [controller] will have control over the system as a whole.
 This part contains the run state and an error state.
 However, there will be a state that will only execute when possible hardware issues occur.

  [Displays] There will be a total of four displays.
 One of the displays will express the hardware issues that may occur.
 There will be one display that expresses the last blood sugar measurement and another display will express the computation of last dose of insulin.
 Lastly, there will a display that showcases the current time.

- [clock] The clock will allow [name of part] to have the current time.
+ [clock] The clock will allow [controller] to have the current time.

  Due to not having real information, the pump, the production of the needle, the sensor, and alarm will be simulations.
 And, due to these things being simulations, hardware isssue occurances will be a simulation as well.
 With that being said, these things will be made up.